There are endless opportunities, when it comes to building backlinks to your website.

 Well, this one deserves an article of its own.
 We actually have one right here.
-It became evident based on a huge number of cases, that crowd marketing is a super-effective way to increase your SERP ranking.
+Based on a huge number of cases it became evident that crowd marketing links can be really effective in increasing your SERP ranking.

-The technique is pretty simple – you go on forums and niche-related communities, post some helpful comments, and link back to your website.
+As a strategy, crowd marketing is pretty simple.
+You go on forums and niche-related communities, post some helpful comments and link back to your website.

-As you can see, this comment was placed on a popular forum (that you can find right here) in a thread that specifically discusses SEO.
-The comment itself is well-written and answers the question discussed in the thread and has “Organic links” as an anchor text that leads to Crowdo’s website.
+As you can see, this comment with a link was placed on a popular forum (that you can find right here) in a thread that specifically discusses SEO.
+The comment itself is well-written and answers the question discussed in the thread.

 However, don’t be deluded, that forum link building is an easy task.
 In order for a crowd marketing campaign to be successful you have to account for the following: